UBCMint/fullstack-moss-app/README.md

 ### Docker:
 - Todo!
+- Created a docker file for frontend so far, still need to dockerize backend and database.
 - Eventually, will just need to run `docker-compose up --build` to run whole full stack application